-2nd Grade - Welcome and Introduction
+2nd Grade - Curriculum Description

 In second grade, children still have some of the imaginative self-focused consciousness of early childhood, but they are becoming more aware of their experience in a larger world and of the values and perspectives of others.
 Their sense of the inviolate security of immediate family is challenged and enhanced as they begin to establish a self-image that exists independently.

 The second grade curriculum lays the essential foundations on three academic fronts:

 Students practice Language Arts that lead into reading and writing skills.
 Through in-class oral storytelling, the actions and consequences of noble people undertaking quests introduce archetypal notions of good and evil and teach lessons of morality and responsibility.